-I am a member of the Scottish Primate Research Group, and am involved in a number of collaborations with colleagues at Edinburgh, Stirling, York and Kyoto Universities.
+I am a member of the Scottish Primate Research Group, and am involved in a number of collaborations with colleagues at Edinburgh, Stirling, and Kyoto Universities.
 My main research focus is on the associations of social behaviour, personality, well-being and emotional perception.
 This involves collection and analysis of both behavioural data and keeper-rated questionnaires.
 This work builds on that of my supervisor Dr Alex Weiss and his colleagues.

 My main research projects and collaborations include:

-- Personality, wellbeing and social behaviour in squirrel monkeys Saimiri sciureus.
+- Personality, wellbeing and genetic polymorphism in squirrel monkeys Saimiri sciureus and S. boliviensis.

 - Pet personality and attitudes of owners towards pets.